novaarr/SLCoitusInfectus/README.md

 - Lice:
   - Will reduce Stamina and Magicka regeneration rate by 5% / 10% / 15%, depending on the severity, which will increase over time
   - The severity can be reduced by cleaning the character (Bathing in Skyrim)
+  - You can cure yourself through a potion obtained from containers.
+The potions will be added randomly (You can set the probability for that in the MCM menu)

 ## Requirements